Invensys says not in bid talks after China report

-LONDON Invensys ISYS.L is not in any takeover talks, a spokesman for the group said, after a newspaper reported China South Locomotive was in the early stages of planning to a move for the British engineering group, already its joint venture partner.
+LONDON, July 2 Invensys is not in any takeover talks, a spokesman for the group said, after a newspaper reported China South Locomotive was in the early stages of planning to a move for the British engineering group, already its joint venture partner.

-The Sunday Times had reported the majority state-owned train manufacturer was considering a takeover bid for Invensys, which makes rail signaling systems, without citing sources.

 Invensys has been the frequent subject of takeover speculation.
 Last month, it confirmed it had received a "highly preliminary" approach from U.S. company Emerson Electric Co. but that these talks had ended.